jon-hanson/parsecj/README.md

              | otherwise -> Empty Error
 ```

-Here the combinator is returning a function which is a `Parser`.
+Here the combinator is returning a function that is a `Parser`.
 Using Java 8 lambda functions we can define `satisfy` in a similar fashion:

 ```java